 - Start by trimming the stump closer to the ground with a chainsaw.
-We recommend digging up rocks around the base of the stump, as hard debris can damage the blades of your grinder.

 - Raise the wheel and move the machine forward a few inches.
 Keep repeating this movement until you’ve dug well into the ground and have removed the stump.

 - For stumps in more natural areas, plan to dig about four inches into the ground.
 Stumps in grassy spaces will likely require a few extra inches of digging.